Accounting for external manufacturing steps

 Using this approach, you'll take an un-electroplated material and add the plating materials to manufacture an electroplated version of the material - this will then allow you to create a mechanism to consume the plating materials.

-If you send the material to be plated externally, this generally should not be included in your COGS so would be recorded as an indirect (non-material) expense instead - you can optionally link the electroplating expense to the product / order that has been plated to better factor this cost into your profitability calculations.
+If you send the material to be plated externally, this generally should not be included in your COGS so would be recorded as an indirect (non-material) purchase instead - you can optionally link the electroplating purchase to the product / order that has been plated to better factor this cost into your profitability calculations.

 Note: This article should be considered a general guide only.
 Please ask your financial adviser for specific details on how you should track your sub-process external costs as exact advice can differ between countries and states.